flams/CouchDB-emily-tools/README.md

 ### Listening for changes on a document

 couchDBDocuments are a subtype of Emily's Store, so they publish events.
-When a document is updated in CouchDB, then changes will be reflected in all synchronized CouchDBDocument.
+When a document is updated in CouchDB, the changes are reflected in all synchronized CouchDBDocument.

 ```js
 documentA.sync("myDatabase", "myDocument").then(function () {